aiortc/aioquic/README.rst

 leaving actual I/O operations to the API user.
 This approach has a number of advantages including making the code testable and allowing integration with different concurrency models.

+A lot of effort has gone into writing an extensive test suite for the ``aioquic`` code to ensure best-in-class code quality, and it is regularly `tested for interoperability`_ against other `QUIC implementations`_.

 Features
 --------